ashoudt/Formula-One-Race-Simulator/README.md

-# M2OEP Formula One Race Simulator
+# Formula One Race Simulator

 ## Summary
 Welcome to the 2023 Formula One season!
+This program simulates a Formula One races based on the 2023 race calendar and drivers.
 The program initially gives the user a menu with the option to simulate races, view driver information, view circuit information, or exit the program.
-The main concept used here is user input to make the program interactive, with all input validated.

 If the user chooses to simulate races, the `simulateRace` method in the `Race` class orchestrates a virtual Formula One race based off the 2023 season race calendar.
 The
 `simulateRace` method first starts off by initializing the race grid with provided drivers (read in from a file in the `loadDriverData` method in the `Driver` class),